What are our key strategic issues and challenges?

 - Something isn’t working quite like it used to.

 The first two reasons are really not reasons to engage in planning.
-Many organizations thrive even without a board adopted and approved strategic plan in part to effective leadership, a stable environment and a shared understanding of the organization’s mission and services.
+Many organizations thrive even without a board adopted and approved strategic plan in part due to effective leadership, a stable environment and a shared understanding of the organization’s mission and services.
 Approaching planning from these perspectives is an exercise in compliance, not strategy.
 Save your resources and put them toward your program services instead.

 The last reason, however, is the beginning of a conversation.
 What exactly isn’t working?
 What do you believe is the biggest strategic issue for your organization?
 Have your funding streams significantly changed over the last several years?
 Do your programs seem stale or are your constituents’ needs changing?
 Are there new organizations in your community offering similar services?